 Belgium has separate social security institutions and rules for the salaried, self-employed workers and civil servants.

 If you are employed, your employer will typically register you with the national social security office (RSZ-ONSS).
-You will pay around 13 percent of your salary into a social security fund, while your employer will pay around an additional 25 percent or more on top of your salary.
-From this total, around 7.35 percent is paid towards to healthcare.
+You will pay around 13% of your salary into a social security fund, while your employer will pay around an additional 25% or more on top of your salary.
+From this total, around 7.35% is paid towards to healthcare.

 Rules for civil servants differ slightly, as social security can be claimed through the relevant governmental department.